az-digital/arizona-bootstrap/site/docs/2.0/getting-started/browsers-devices.md

 ## Supported Browsers

-{{ site.title }} supports the **latest, stable releases** of all major browsers and platforms.
+{{ .Site.Title }} supports the **latest, stable releases** of all major browsers and platforms.
 On Windows, **we support Internet Explorer 10-11 / Microsoft Edge**.

 Alternative browsers which use the latest version of WebKit, Blink, or Gecko, whether directly or via the platform's web view API, are not explicitly supported.
-However, {{ site.title }} should (in most cases) display and function correctly in these browsers as well.
+However, {{ .Site.Title }} should (in most cases) display and function correctly in these browsers as well.
 More specific support information is provided below.

 You can find our supported range of browsers and their versions [in our `.browserslistrc file`]({{ site.repo }}/raw/v{{ site.current_version }}/.browserslistrc):